 - Add all the remaining ingredients except for the ice cubes, and mix on low speed for 20 minutes.
 After 5 minutes has passed, and for the next two 5 minute intervals add in a couple of ice cube, for a total of 6 cubes.

 - The bulgur kofte is ready!
 Form into kofte kababs by taking a couple heaped tablespoon of kofte mix and placing it in the palm of your hand.
 Squeeze your fingers over the mix to make indentations, then place on a serving platter.
-You can see the video in the recipe card for a demonstration.
 If the kofte mixture is too soft, place in the fridge for a couple of hours to chill.

 What to serve cig kofte with: